Coding-Philic/MarketMind-AI/README.md

 - run a four-agent reasoning cycle (monitor, analyst, consolidator, and revenue intelligence);
 - store and visualize hindsight lessons in a memory-style ledger;
 - generate investment memos and strategic notes;
+- use live backend AI responses when an AI key is available;
-- fall back to deterministic simulator logic when no Gemini API key is available.
+- fall back to deterministic simulator logic only when no live AI key is available.

 ## Main features